BEACON FINANCIAL CORP (BBT)

 David M. Brunelle

-Director since 2017 with relevant wealth management and financial services experience; BBT's 3-year return of +30.6% trails the disclosed peer median by only 7.8pp, well below the 65pp trigger threshold for strong-positive TSR, and QABA gap of -19.2pp is also well below the 65pp ETF threshold.
+Director since 2017 with relevant wealth management and financial services experience; BBT's 3-year TSR of +52.1% trails the peer median by only 1.3 percentage points, far below the 65-point threshold required to trigger a vote against, and no other disqualifying flags are present.

 ✓ FOR